Amateur Golfer - Age: 23 - Murfreesboro, TN

-Fresh off her decorated career as an amateur golfer, even winning her final amateur event, Hanley Long has what it takes to be in the big leagues.
-With her fiery personality and powerful game, Long has all the tools she needs to be a success on tour.
+Fresh off her decorated career as an amateur golfer, even winning her final amateur event, Hanley Long set her sights on the big leagues.
+With her fiery personality and powerful game, Long had all the tools she needed to be a success on tour.
 While juggling a communications major from Middle Tennessee State University, she was also a star on the women's golf roster.
 She currently holds multiple scoring records at her alma mater, and quickly gained a "True Blue" fan base eager to cheer her on.
-Long is a dedicated fan of MTSU, and will now call the area home base while on the road.
+She recently decided to regain her Amateur status, as she missed her home in Tennessee and wanted to compete at a high amateur level in the state.

 It is undeniable Hanley Long looks impressive on paper, but what doesn't show through her many accolades is her extreme heart and passion for sport and making an impact on people's lives while in a competitive environment.
 She is invested in introducing golf to young girls, and has dedicated a great portion of her time working junior tournaments over the summer all while preparing for her own competitions.
 Hanley is a natural leader with a positive disposition, and doesn't look to slow down until she accomplishes her goals.
 She recently joined the Belmont University Women's Golf Team as an Assistant Coach for the 2019-2020 season.